Zero calorie sweeteners

-Stevia is native to parts of Brazil and Paraguay, preferring moist, free draining soil.
-The plant is a tender perennial cultivated for it’s leaves.
-Apparently the leaves are sweetest in the first couple years of growth.
-Unprocessed stevia leaves are 250 – 300 times sweeter than regular sugar.
+Stevia is native to parts of Brazil and Paraguay, preferring moist, free-draining soil.
+The plant is a tender perennial cultivated for its leaves.
+Apparently, the leaves are the sweetest in the first couple years of growth.
+Unprocessed stevia leaves are 250 - 300 times sweeter than regular sugar.
 The sweet taste comes from glycosides rather than sugars so insulin is not activated because blood sugar levels are not altered.
-Some glucose is present when the digestive process breaks down the compounds, however the little glucose that is present gets consumed by the gut bacteria before it can enter the blood stream.
+Some glucose is present when the digestive process breaks down the compounds, however, the little glucose that is present gets consumed by the gut bacteria before it can enter the bloodstream.

-There are many stevia based sweeteners on the market, however if the product can be used in a 1 to 1 ratio as a replacement for sugar then the company making it has added unknown ingredients.
-Alas this natural option does come with some risks.
+There are many stevia based sweeteners on the market, however, if the product can be used in a 1 to 1 ratio as a replacement for sugar then the company making it has added unknown ingredients.
+Alas, this natural option does come with some risks.
 The likelihood of these risks being a problem will differ for each person.
-Here are couple studies to examine.
+Here are couple of studies to examine.

 "Abstract A study conducted on prepubertal male rats showed that chronic administration (60 days) of a Stevia rebaudiana aqueous extract produced a decrease in final weight of testis, seminal vesicle and cauda epididymidis.
 In addition, the fructose content of the accessory sex glands and the epididymal sperm concentration are decreased.
 Stevia treatment tended to decrease the plasma testosterone level, probably by a putative affinity of glycosides of extract for a certain androgen receptor, and no alteration occurred in luteinizing hormone level.
 These data are consistent with the possibility that Stevia extracts may decrease the fertility of male rats."